-Applications for the third year of Undergraduate College abroad are made through your Sciences Po student account between Monday 27 November 2017 at 12pm and Tuesday 5 December 2017 at 4pm.
+Applications for the third year of Undergraduate College abroad are made through your Student account between Monday 27 November 2017 at 12pm and Tuesday 5 December 2017 at 4pm.

 Students preparing for their third year abroad select their preferred option online: internship, student exchange or personal project.